 - Shipping of baggage, and sample or display material between your regular and temporary work locations.

 If you are an employee, your allowable travel expenses are figured on Form 2106 or Form 2106-EZ.
 Your allowable unreimbursed expenses are carried from Form 2106 or Form 2106-EZ to Form 1040, Schedule A (PDF), and are subject to a limit based on 2% of adjusted gross income.
 Refer to Topic 508 for information on the 2% limit.
 If you do not itemize your deductions, you cannot deduct these expenses.
-If you are self-employed, travel expenses are deductible on Form 1040, Schedule C (PDF), or Form 1040, Schedule C-EZ (PDF) or, if you are a farmer, on Form 1040, Schedule F (PDF).
+If you are self-employed, you can deduct travel expenses on Form 1040, Schedule C (PDF), Profit or Loss From Business, or Form 1040, Schedule C-EZ (PDF), Net Profit From Business, or if you are a farmer, on Form 1040, Schedule F (PDF), Profit or Loss From Farming.

-If you are a member of the National Guard or military reserve, you may be able to claim a deduction that reduces your adjusted gross income rather than an itemized deduction on Form 1040, Schedule A, for unreimbursed travel expenses paid in connection with the performance of services as a reservist.
-To qualify, the travel must be overnight and more than 100 miles from your home.
+If you are a member of the National Guard or military reserve, you may be able to claim a deduction for unreimbursed travel expenses paid in connection with the performance of services as a reservist that reduces your adjusted gross income rather than an itemized deduction on Form 1040, Schedule A This travel must be overnight and more than 100 miles from your home.
 Expenses must be ordinary and necessary.
-This deduction is limited to the regular federal per diem rate (for lodging, meals, and incidental expenses) and the standard mileage rate (for car expenses) plus any parking fees, ferry fees, and tolls.
-These expenses are claimed on Form 2106, or Form 2106-EZ and carried to the appropriate line on Form 1040.
+This deduction is limited to the regular federal per diem rate (for lodging, meals and incidental expenses) and the standard mileage rate (for car expenses) plus any parking fees, ferry fees and tolls.
+Claim these expenses on Form 2106 or Form 2106-EZ and carry them to the appropriate line on Form 1040.
 Expenses in excess of the limit can be claimed only as an itemized deduction on Form 1040, Schedule A.